 There is something cozy and inviting about a house all decorated for Christmas.
 The brightly lit tree, stockings hung by the fireplace, garland on the mantle, nativity figures displayed prominently.

 An ordinary room can be transformed into a winter wonderland.
-It makes me want to just sit under a warm blanket with a steaming cup of hot cocoa, admiring everything and anticipating the holiday magic to come.
+It makes me want to just sit under a warm blanket with a streaming cup of hot cocoa, admiring everything and anticipating the “holiday magic” to come.

-With our bellies still full from Thanksgiving dinner, our family began “decking the halls” with the items found in the boxes brought down from the attic.
+With our bellies still full from Thanksgiving dinner, our family began decking the halls with the items found in the boxes bought down from the attic.
 My kids couldn’t wait until the artificial tree’s branches were sufficiently fanned out, so they could start hanging ornaments!

 This time of year can bring out the best, most generous sides of us, but it can also bring out the ugly.
 When you become uptight and stressed because a few decorations are out of place, then you have lost the true meaning of Christmas.

 It’s a little cliche now, but Jesus is the reason for the season.
 We should be focused more on preparing our hearts than our homes this time of year.

 I feel that tension every December, between wanting to give my kids the best, most memorable holiday experience full of crafts, candy canes, and cookies- and being really intentional about teaching them what and who we’re celebrating.

 It can be so easy to become wrapped up in making my house look Pinterest-worthy and worrying about buying the perfect gifts for everyone, instead of taking time to remember God’s greatest gift to us.

 I think sometimes we can unintentionally get sucked into the commercialism and glitz of Christmas, without realizing that all our children need to have a special holiday is time spent with family reflecting on Jesus’ birth.